interactivereport/scRNAsequest/README.md

 scAnalyzer ~/Working_dir
 ```

 The output files include: **config.yml** (a template config file), **DEGinfo.csv** (a template for differential expression analysis), and an empty **sampleMeta.csv** file.
 The config.yml and sampleMeta.csv are required to run the pipeline, and the DEGinfo.csv is only required for the DE analysis.
-You can leave DEGinfo.csv empty currently.
+You can leave DEGinfo.csv empty (by default, just a header line there) currently.

 ### 2.3 Prepare the sampleMeta.csv file